Corman pushes to stop bridge tolling during gubernatorial campaign tour

 LEMOYNE, Pa.
-(WHTM) — Republican candidate for Governor Jake Corman made his way to the I-83 South Bridge on Tuesday morning where he pledged that he will, if elected, stop the bridge toll plans.
+(WHTM) — Republican candidate for governor and Pennsylvania Senate President Pro Tempore Jake Corman made his way to the I-83 South Bridge on Tuesday morning where he pledged that he will, if elected governor, stop the bridge toll plans.

 “Gov. Tom Wolf and his money-hungry administration are trying to impose an admission charge on everyday life as families and businesses continue to recover from his pandemic lockdowns,” Corman said.
 “I’m here to stop them.”